-In order to upgrade the software in the TDC1, you will require the following equipment:
+In order to upgrade the software in the TDC2, you will require the following equipment:

-• A Trimble Office Support Module (or OSM).
-An OSM is supplied with most Trimble GPS systems of which the TDC1 is a component.
-Depending on your OSM model, you may also require cables and/or an adapter to connect the OSM to your PC and TDC1.
+• A Trimble Office Support Module (OSM-PF or OSM).
+An OSM or OSM-PF is supplied with most Trimble GPS systems of which the TDC2 is a component.
+You will require an adaptor cable to connect the OSM to your TDC2.

-Note - If you do not have an OSM, you cannot upgrade the software in your TDC1.
+Note - If you do not have an OSM or OSM-PF, you cannot upgrade the software in your TDC2.

-- An IBM-compatible PC with at least one serial RS232 port and at least one high density (1.44 MB) 31/2" disk drive.
-Trimble recommend at least a 25 MHz 486; you may experience communication problems if you use a very slow PC (e.g. 20 MHz 386 or slower). - Optionally, a 9-pin to 25-pin converter.
-This is required if your PC has a 25-pin serial port connector on its COM1: port. - Your TDC1 datalogger. - The distribution disk for the TDC1 software product to which you want to upgrade your TDC1.
+- An IBM-compatible PC with at least one serial RS232 port and at least one high density (1.44 MB) 3/2" disk drive. - Optionally, a 9-pin to 25-pin converter.
+This is required if your PC has a 25-pin serial port connector on its COM1: port. - Your TDC2 datalogger. - The distribution disk for the TDC2 software product to which you want to upgrade your TDC2.

 Caution - It is crucial that you have all of the equipment listed above before you commence upgrading.
 Do not attempt to substitute other equipment.
-By using the recommended equipment and following the instructions provided later in this chapter, you should be able to quickly and reliably upgrade your TDC1 software.
-If you use inappropriate equipment or fail to follow the upgrading instructions, it is likely that you will be unable to upgrade your TDC1 successfully.
-There is even a possibility that the current software in your TDC1 may be erased without being updated, in which case you would have to return your TDC1 to Trimble for servicing.
+By using the recommended equipment and following the instructions provided later in this chapter, you should be able to quickly and reliably upgrade your TDC2 software.
+If you use inappropriate equipment or fail to follow the upgrading instructions, it is likely that you will be unable to upgrade your TDC2 successfully.
+There is even a possibility that the current software in your TDC2 may be erased without being updated, in which case you would have to return your TDC2 to Trimble for servicing.

-3.2 Upgrading the Asset Surveyor Software on your TDC1
+3.2 Upgrading the Asset Surveyor Software on your TDC2

-The following instructions enable you to upgrade a TDC1 which already has the Asset Surveyor software installed to a new version of the Asset Surveyor software, or to another Trimble TDC1 software product.
+The following instructions enable you to upgrade a TDC2 which already has the Asset Surveyor software installed to a new version of the Asset Surveyor software, or to another Trimble TDC2 software product.